 This process is much smaller than the production of Kraft pulps (European Commission, 2001) and is used for special purposes in papermaking rather than as an alternative to Kraft pulping.

 The emission factors in Table 3.3 are based on magnesium sulphite pulping.
 The mills running in Europe are unimportant in terms of both capacity and numbers.
 Emission factors are taken from the BREF document (European Commission, 2001).
 PM10 and PM2.5 emissions are calculated from the TSP emissions using the profile in US EPA (1985) and the emission factor for BC is obtained from US EPA, SPECIATE database version 4.3 (US EPA, 2011).

+The new BREF document (European Commission, 2014) provides much lower SO2 emission factors.
+NOx and TSP emission factors are in the range of the 2001 BREF.
+For CO only flue gas concentration is available (4-150 mg/Nm³).
+A conversion into kg/Mg air dried pulp is not possible.

 Table 3.3 Tier 2 emission factors for source category 2.H.1 Pulp and paper industry, acid sulphite process